How Revenue is Spent at the American Medical Association (AMA) 2019

 -$ 3: Membership Solicitation and Telemarketing

-As illustrated above, the AMA spent revenue primarily on staff compensation, office-related expenses, fees to non-employees and publications.
+As illustrated above, the AMA spent revenue primarily on staff compensation, office-related expenses, pension termination fees to non-employees and travel and conferences,

 The Bottom Line:

-Half of all revenue is spent on staff compensation for the 1,115 employees followed by office-related expenses, fees paid to non-employees, and publications.
+Half of all revenue is spent on staff compensation for the 1,179 employees followed by office-related expenses, fees paid to non-employees, travel and conferences, and publications.